InnovationDesignConsortium/revit_standards_addin/README.md

 }
 ```

 Only one Rules File can be active for each Revit model.
-The Configuration File is evaluated from top to bottom when a model is opened or activated, so in the event that a file matches more than one criteria, the "first match wins."
+The Configuration File is evaluated from top to bottom when a model is opened or activated, so in the event that a file matches more than one pattern, the "first match wins."

 We took this approach so a firm deploying the addin can limit the application of rules to only select projects.
 The Configuration File can be adjusted so that it applies a default set of rules to all projects.
 If a file doesn't match any of the Regex rules found in the Configuration File, none of the rules will apply.